manolingam/honest_media/submission.md

 Honest Media

 ## Project Summary
-An honest reporting platform where Journalists/Reporters/Writers will stake on their content.
+An honest reporting platform where anyone can publish their content and stake on it.
 The content will be uploaded to IPFS.
-A reader can challenge the authenticity of the content (with proof) and stake on it.
-If the reader wins the challenge the amount staked by the Journalist will be rewarded to him and the validators ruling on the challenge.
-The Journalist’s reputation rating will be affected.
-If the reader loses the challenge the amount staked by the reader will be rewarded to the Journalist and the validators.
+A Reader can challenge the authenticity of the content (with proof) and also stake on it.
+If the Reader wins the challenge the amount staked by the Contributor will be rewarded to him and the Validators ruling on the challenge.
+The Contributor’s reputation rating will be affected.
+If the Reader loses the challenge the amount staked by the Reader will be rewarded to the Contributor and the Validators.

-Credibility and reputation of the Journalist will be built by the number of upvotes, downvotes they receive and challenges lost.
+Credibility and reputation of the Contributor will be built by the number of upvotes, downvotes they receive and challenges lost.

 ## Project Team
 * Ringaile